davidosomething/dotfiles/README.md

 ### Provisioning scripts

-These will assist in installing things.
+These will assist in installing packages and dotfiles.
 Best to have the Environment set up first.

-- `bootstrap/cleanup.sh` moves some things into their XDG Base Directory supported directories
+- `bootstrap/cleanup.sh` moves some dotfiles into their XDG Base Directory supported directories
 - `bootstrap/symlink.sh` symlinks rc files for bash, zsh, ack, (neo)vim, etc.
 - `bootstrap/terminfo.sh` will copy/compile terminfo files for user to